Share Contacts Between iPhone and Android: 4 Methods

 Need to share one contact fast?
 The Share Contact button does it in a tap.

 On iPhone: open the contact, tap Share Contact, then pick Messages, Mail, AirDrop, or WhatsApp.
-AirDrop to another iPhone is nearly instant in our testing.
+AirDrop to another nearby iPhone is usually the quickest path.

 On Android: open the contact, tap the three-dot menu, then Share.
 Android pulls up the same share sheet you’d see for any file, so you can pick Gmail, Messages, Bluetooth, or Nearby Share.
 Nearby Share works phone-to-phone without an internet connection if both devices have the feature toggled on inside Settings, and the receiving Android phone shows a banner notification as soon as the file arrives.

-We use this constantly at events.
 There’s no setup, no account linking, no app to install.
-The receiving phone shows a tap-to-add prompt as soon as the file lands, and the whole exchange takes under ten seconds when both phones are unlocked.
+The receiving phone shows a tap-to-add prompt as soon as the file lands, so this is the cleanest option for a single contact.
 If you keep contacts inside OneDrive instead of iCloud or Google, the OneDrive contact import guide walks through the export route to iPhone.

 #What to Do When the Transfer Fails